Flagship Brief | Industrial Infrastructure

 Entry Pathways for Investors

-Industrial parks provide structured pathways for foreign manufacturers entering Ukraine's economy:
+Industrial parks can provide structured pathways for foreign manufacturers entering Ukraine's economy when site readiness, utilities, and governance discipline are strong enough:

 • Greenfield projects inside industrial park zones